oroinc/documentation/user/back-office/system/configuration/commerce/sales/rfq.rst

 Configure Global Request for Quote Settings
 ===========================================

+.. hint:: This section is a part of the :ref:`RFQ and Quote Management <concept-guide-rfq-quotes>` topic that provides the general understanding of the RFQ and quote concepts in OroCommerce.

-On the RFQ configuration page, you can control RFQ Notification options and Guest RFQs.
+On the RFQ configuration page, you can enable RFQ feature for the back-office and storefront, control RFQ Notification options and Guest RFQs.

 In your Oro back-office, you can control the way notifications are sent both to customers and sales representatives upon submitting a new request for quote.
 This can be done on two levels -- globally and :ref:`per website <sys--conf--commerce--sales--rfq-notifications--website>`.